-Two lovely arched doorways, possibly mediaeval are thought to be two of three serving doors for the Hall and were thought to be hidden by a large screen (a screen passage) and would have acted the same as restaraunt doors today, in and out.
+Back inside the hall, two lovely arched doorways (possibly mediaeval) are thought to be two of three serving doors for the Hall.
+Hidden by a large screen (a screen passage), this would have acted in the same way as restaurant doors do today.

-Parts of the building in the East wing, show the original timber frames in a plastered wall.
-We also saw king trusses, stone plinths, chamfered mullion windows, a deeply recessed fireplace and there is perhaps a bressamer beam in the loft.
+In the East wing, parts of the building show the original timber frames in a plastered wall.
+We saw king trusses, stone plinths, chamfered mullion windows, a deeply recessed fireplace and a bressumer (load bearing) beam in the loft.

-After a welcome cup of tea we climbed up onto the railway viaduct and saw the meander of the Calder river and viewed Martholme from above set in what was the Manor of Great Harwood, accompanied by swallows or were they house martins! swifts and a heron.
+Leaving after a welcome cup of tea, we climbed up onto the railway viaduct and saw the meander of the Calder river and viewed Martholme from above.
+Set in what was the Manor of Great Harwood we were accompanied by swallows (or were they house martins?) swifts and a heron.

 Did you know?

-That the road to the entrance was deliberately designed not to be straight but to be aligned offset in order that travellers could be seen approaching from a downstairs window.
+In order that travellers could be seen approaching from a downstairs window, the road to the entrance was deliberately offset.
 Was this in order that the gatekeeper could be gainfully employed whilst on the lookout for guests?